exalted/mdwiki-seed/README.md

 Multiple Wikis?
 Clone It.
 -------------------------

 In case would you like to create one than one wiki for the same GitHub user or organization, then forking won't cut it.
-At the moment of this writing, GitHub won't allow you to fork a single repository multiple times for the same account.
+At the moment of this writing GitHub won't allow you to fork a single repository multiple times for the same account.

-There's a workaround to it, however on GitHub's web interface you won't see the sign that says "forked from" on your cloned repository.
-Below instructions how to clone this repository using the CLI.
+There's a workaround to this, however on GitHub's web interface you won't see the sign that says "forked from" in your cloned repository.

+Below instructions how to clone this repository using the CLI:

-First off, create a new (empty) repository on GitHub, then;
+**First off, create a new (empty) repository on GitHub, then;**

 ```bash
 git clone https://github.com/exalted/mdwiki-seed.git